Salmon Cobb Salad ~ a twist on a classic main course salad that proves that salad can complete with tacos or pizza any night of the week!

 - Enjoy, or store for up to 3 days

-- Note: if you’re concerned about eating runny eggs, use pasteurized eggs, which can be found right in your supermarket.
-Or cook your eggs longer, from 8, 10, to 12 minutes which will produce hard cooked eggs.
+- Note: if you’re concerned about eating runny eggs, use pasteurized eggs, which can be found right in your supermarket next to the regular eggs.
+Or you can cook your eggs longer, from 8, 10, to 12 minutes which will produce hard cooked eggs.

-The mix of greens for a Cobb salad is interesting, and not ones that I would ordinarily think to throw together:
+The mix of greens for a cobb salad is unique and interesting, and not ones that I would ordinarily think to throw together:

 Romaine: stays super crunchy without ever wilting and makes a great base for a bulky salad like this.